 Opinion: Putting your vaccination status on your dating app profile is a boner-killer

 During the Covid-19 pandemic, one of the many challenges that we’ve had to navigate is dating.
-But, when it comes to dating, what may be in store for us in the months ahead?

 But should we all be putting our vaccination status in the bio of our dating app profiles?